-A chiari malformation (CM) is a defect in the structure of the brain.
-Because of the abnormal structure of the skull, the cerebellum and brain stem are compressed, which results in a decreased flow of the fluid that protects the spine and the brain.
+A chiari malformation (CM) is a defect in the structure of the brain or spinal cord.
+Because of the abnormal structure of the skull or spinal cord, the cerebellum and brain stem can be compressed, which results in a decreased flow of the fluid that protects the spine and the brain.
 Symptoms include dizziness, muscle weakness, numbness, vision problems, headaches, and difficulty with balance and coordination.

 Medication may lessen the symptoms of CM, but the only way to correct the physical structure of the brain is through surgery.

 Although a diagnosis of CM alone will not automatically qualify you for disability, you could win your claim if your symptoms are severely limiting.
 At the initial stage of the disability determination, the Social Security Administration (SSA) must determine whether your CM match the requirements of a disability listing.
 One listing that addresses some cases of CM is listing 11.08, for spinal cord disorders.
 You could meet this listing if you have either:

 If your limitations are more moderate than what the listing calls for, Social Security will look at how your limitations affect your ability to work.
 If the SSA feels you can no longer perform your most recent jobs, it will determine whether there are any other jobs you can do (or learn to do).
 To do this, the SSA will prepare a "residual functional capacity" assessment (RFC) that details your ability to perform certain job related tasks in light of your symptoms.
 An RFC is created based on the medical records you have provided to the SSA, and any examinations performed by an SSA doctor (called consultative examinations.)